yarden/MISO/misopy/internal_tests/README.internal_tests.txt

 Internal tests for engine functions and associated benchmarks.
-This is developer's playground and not meant for end-users.
+This is for developers and not meant for use by end-users.